hashgraph/stablecoin-studio/contracts/README.md

 Generated files will be stored in the `docs` folder.

 # Manage factory
-Some scripts have been developed to manage the stablecoin factory.
+Some scripts have been developed to manage the stable coin factory.
-- Add a new ERC20 address to stablecoin factory:
+- Add a new ERC20 address to stable coin factory:
 ```shell
 npx hardhat addNewVersionERC20 --erc20 <HederaId> --proxyfactory <HederaId>
 ```